 - “RECIPE—Easy Maple-Roasted Potatoes and Squash with Bacon”: Your whole family will love these maple-roasted potatoes and squash with crispy bacon, and you’ll love this recipe because it’s so easy!
 Do you want a beautifully simple recipe that allows you to gather your white potatoes, sweet potatoes, and squashes, and transform them into a side dish you can eat all week long?
 Even the pickiest eaters will scarf down these Maple Roasted Potatoes and Squash with Bacon.
 You must try this recipe—easy and tasty, even as leftovers!

 - “How to Start Saving and Cooking Pumpkin Seeds”: When you’re carving your pumpkins this month, don’t forget about the seeds!
 You can separate them from the pulp and save them for later use.
 Get all the details from Amanda, including how to remove the pumpkin seeds, saving the seeds for planting, and cooking the seeds for your snacking enjoyment!

-- Special Collections—get reviews and summaries of three premium collections, complete with links to the full collections that include plant-specific history and background; seed, seedling, and soil advice; tips on fertilizing, weeding, and watering; best ways to avoid plant diseases and pests; even how to treat affected plants; plant profiles that highlight some popular varieties; quick-and-easy recipes that are tasty and worthy of your table; nutrition, health, and home remedies; more food gardening resources to help your efforts; and glossary items to explain technical or unknown terms and concepts:
+- Special Gardening Guides—get reviews and summaries of three premium gardening guides, complete with links to the full gardening guides that include plant-specific history and background; seed, seedling, and soil advice; tips on fertilizing, weeding, and watering; best ways to avoid plant diseases and pests; even how to treat affected plants; plant profiles that highlight some popular varieties; quick-and-easy recipes that are tasty and worthy of your table; nutrition, health, and home remedies; more food gardening resources to help your efforts; and glossary items to explain technical or unknown terms and concepts:

 Welcome fall!
 I’m ready for you—and so is my garden!
 Read this issue of Food Gardening Magazine to learn about everything that matters for your garden at this time of year.